influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj spec.templateDefaults.container

-A single application container that you want to run within a pod.
+"A single application container that you want to run within a pod."

 ### fn spec.templateDefaults.container.withArgs